 A colorful 336 pages long PDF with step-by-step instructions, all the source code, detailed schematics and screenshots that are easy to follow.
-Build a Home Automation System for $100 Course has 14 Modules inside and it was fully updated on November 14, 2017.
+Build a Home Automation System for $100 Course has 14 Modules inside and it was updated in 2018.

 Each module breaks down a specific concept of the Home Automation system and allows for quick referencing in the future.